Car Insurance Facts for 16-Year-Olds

 Typically, a car insurance carrier will discover the new driver when your car insurance policy renews.
 When they run the CLUE report on the household, the newly licensed driver's name and birth date will appear in the system.
 You will then most likely be contacted by mail telling you it is time to add the driver to the policy.
 If you ignore the notices, it is possible the insurance carrier will non-renew your policy or require you to exclude the driver from the policy.

 How Much It Costs to Insure a 16-Year-Old

 Determining the cost of car insurance for any one person is extremely tough to do.
 Variables which can change a rate drastically include what insurance carrier you are with, what state you live in, qualified discounts, and whether or not the teen has their own vehicle.
 To put a number on it, you could be looking at a $15 to $20 monthly increase when just adding the driver to a parent's policy.
 Add a 16-year-old plus a vehicle, and numbers could easily soar as high as $200 a month.
 The fastest way to get the numbers you need to properly budget for a 16-year-old driver would be to call your insurance agent.

 Why 16-Year-Olds Pay More for Car Insurance

 Ratings for car insurance have many factors.
 Naturally, a driver's experience is a big one.
 Driving a vehicle well takes most people years of practice.
 When it comes to a young driver, there is no history showing the driver is a safe driver.
 Teens are considered to be at high risk for filing a claim.
 Good driver status can only be earned with time.
-Rates can come down incrementally over time depending on your insurance carrier, but 25 is the magic age insurance rates tend to go down noticeably.
+Rates can come down incrementally over time depending on your insurance carrier, but 25 is the magic age at which insurance rates tend to go down noticeably.

 Most Common Driving Mistakes of Teens According to AAA